 Commercial perfumery fragrance structure tends nowadays to be more linear, often with huge overdoses of very high impact aroma chemicals, and so the notes that you notice first are not necessarily the top notes.
 This makes the idea of a fragrance pyramid slightly redundant and we need to look at alternative ways of illustrating the composition.

 In my Natural Perfumery Masterclass we focus on creating perfume in the classical pyramid structure in the same way that was taught by Jean Carles (who set up the first perfumery school in Grasse).
-In my Bespoke Perfumery Masterclass we add some aromachemicals to the naturals and explore the more linear method of perfumery as well as building on the Jean Carles Method.
-In the Online Course we cover both.
+In my 3 Day Perfume Making Course we add some aromachemicals to the naturals and explore the more linear method of perfumery as well as building on the Jean Carles Method.
+In the Online Perfumery Course we cover both.